tejashree1modak/Cvir-cnv/README.md

 #### Reference genome and resequencing data:
 - [Reference genome](https://www.ncbi.nlm.nih.gov/genome/398)
-- Resequence data: 60 individuals of *C.virginica* across 9 locations along the eastern coast of the United States were sampled (details in the upcoming Genome paper in Puritz et al., in prep).
+- Resequence data: 60 individuals of *C.virginica* across 9 locations along the eastern coast of the United States were sampled.
+Details about processing Illumina reads from Whole Genome Sequencing of these samples to generate BAM files used in CNV discovery are available in dir [WGS-BAMs](https://github.com/tejashree1modak/Cvir-cnv/tree/master/WGS-BAMs).
 #### CNV discovery
 - **Software:** CNVs were called using 'germline SV calling' with default parameters in [DELLY2](https://github.com/dellytools/delly) (v0.7.8).
 - **Requirements:** BAM files per sample and reference genome fasta.